scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

    warm cozy blanket.
 This one was like that.
 2. [Teeling Revival Volume II][teeling-revival] - My notes show a dominate apple characteristic.
 The nose was like freshly cut green apple.
 The palate was like experiencing a 3 course meal!
-First was a light salad with fresh cut apples, then something savoury like a vegetable stew, the finishes up with apple pie.
+First was a light salad with fresh cut apples, then something savoury like a vegetable stew, then finishes up with apple pie.
 I don't know if the first whiskies had an affect on me, but I need to get a bottle of this to see if I can replicate that experience.
 3. *Tullamore Dew 18yr* - Again I got lots of apple, but that could have been the residue from the previous whiskey.
 The palate was all over the place with juniper, mint, raisin, and honey.
 I even got a feeling of masala chai out of it.
    This was very nice whiskey.

 You may have noticed an absence of links in a couple of the above whiskies.
-It turns out that airport duty free stores are a huge market and many brands create airport only whiskies!
+It turns out that airport duty free stores are a huge market and many brands create airport only whiskies.
+The Bushmills representive said that 50% of their product turnover is in airports!
 Such a shame because these two were really really good.

 [teeling-revival]: http://mitchellandson.com/spirits/spirits-category/whiskey/teeling-revival-volume-ii-13-year-old.html